indigo-dc/watts-plugin-tester/README.md

 ---
 - [x] 1.0.0

-Remark: leading 'v's in a provided version will be ignored,w
+Remark: leading 'v's in a provided version will be ignored

 interpretation of exit codes